Fatima-Alaskar/Fatima-Alaskar/README.md

 - 👋 Hi, I’m @Fatima-Alaskar
-- 👀 I’m interested in Data science and UI/UX
+- 👀 I’m interested in Data science.
 - 🌱 I’m currently learning python, Dart language.

 <!---
 Fatima-Alaskar/Fatima-Alaskar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.